 Knitting needle gauge Clover

-The 4x4in window in this swatch ruler from Clover is the perfect size for measuring your tension squares, and makes it easy to count your rows and stitches by isolating the section of fabric you need.
+The 4x4in window in this swatch ruler from Clover is the perfect size for measuring your gauge squares, and makes it easy to count your rows and stitches by isolating the section of fabric you need.
 If that wasn’t enough, you can also measure your needles (and hooks) in metric, US and Japanese sizes.

 3. KnitPro Elephant Needle Gauge